AbdalrhmanHamza/so/src/pages/posts/how-to-make-instagram-bot-using-python-and-insta-bot.md

 ---
-description: How to make instagram bot using python and instabot in five lines of code.
+description: How to make an instagram bot using python and instabot in five lines of code.
 public: true
 layout: ../../layouts/BlogPost.astro
 title: How to make instagram bot using python and instabot?